gitrdm/gokando/docs/guides/pldb.md

 # Relational Database (pldb) Guide

-This guide covers GoKanDo's relational database system (pldb), which provides efficient in-memory fact storage and querying with indexed access.
+This guide covers gokanlogic's relational database system (pldb), which provides efficient in-memory fact storage and querying with indexed access.
 The pldb system integrates seamlessly with miniKanren goals and SLG tabling for recursive queries.

 ## Overview